Tippecanoe CLI Fundamentals

 Memory Management & Swap Behavior

 Tippecanoe streams data through SQLite rather than loading entire datasets into RAM, but aggressive parallelization can still exhaust system memory.
-When TIPPECANOE_MAX_THREADS exceeds available physical cores, the OS may begin swapping intermediate tile buffers, causing exponential slowdowns.
 Monitor swap usage with vmstat or htop during initial benchmark runs.
-If swap pressure is detected, reduce thread count and increase SQLITE_TMPDIR allocation on high-throughput storage.
+If swap pressure is detected, reduce parallelism and increase SQLITE_TMPDIR allocation on high-throughput storage.

 Conclusion